BroadcomMFD/opsrexx-language-support/README.md

   The name of the data set in which to store `OPSVSCE`.

    **defaultSubsystem** (Optional)
   The default OPS/MVS subsystem to be used for requests made with this profile.
-Defaults to OPSS.
+Defaults to `OPSS`.

    **installUssPath** (Optional)
   The z/OS Unix path where the SSH manager will create a directory called `.opsrexx-vsce`.